saltyrtc/saltyrtc-meta/Protocol.md

 A responder who receives a 'new-initiator' message MUST proceed with deleting all currently cached information about the previous initiator (such as cookie and sequence number(s)) and continue by sending a 'token' or 'key' client-to-client message described in the *Client-to-Client Messages* section.

+The message SHALL be NaCl public-key encrypted by the server's session key pair and the client's permanent key pair.

 ```
 {
   "type": "new-initiator"